Malli Modalaindi: Release

 The film was directly released on ZEE5 on 11 February 2022.

 Reception

 Neeshita Nyayapati of The Times of India gave the film a rating of 2.5/5 and wrote "Malli Modalaindi had the potential to be a poignant, fun tale of a man who has an aversion to marriage but not commitment.
 Vikram and his squad definitely deserved better".

-123 Telugu gave the film 2.25/5 and wrote "Malli Modalindi is a boring movie with improper characterizations and poor writing.
-Though the concept, lead pair's performance are good, the movie goes off the track eventually and makes you bored for sure".
-Pinkvilla gave the film a rating of 1.5 out of 5 and wrote "This 'love after divorce' story is immature and dull".
 Sangeetha Devi Dundoo of The Hindu stated "A well-intentioned drama that could have benefitted with some zing in writing".